Digital-Jelly/PushbulletProxy/README.md

 It should be noted all users added will only be available for the uptime of the server.
 The users collection is held in memory, as a list.
 Users must have a non-empty username, must not have a duplicate username, and an accessToken that is not empty.

+A successful 200 response code should be returned, if the user was added successfully.

 Task 2:

 The collection of current users can be retrieved by submitting a GET request to: